Mental Health News

 Click below to learn about our latest events and programs, and information about any changes to the treatments or services we offer.

-We’re thrilled to share some recognitions and awards our practice has received, and we’re grateful for the community support that has allowed us to do what we do best.
+We’re grateful for the community support that has allowed us to do what we do best.

 - 2007 Winner of the SAMHSA Science and Service Award

-- 1998 Gold Award from the American Psychiatric Association
+- 1998 Gold Award from the American Psychiatric Assoc.

 While The MHCGM is a private nonprofit organization not funded by the state, changes to mental health laws and legislation can impact our practice.
 Click below to learn more about recent legislation.